Broome County Environmental Management Council (EMC)

 Earth Fest draws over 3,000 visitors and each year.
 As such, sponsors and participants can expect exposure to a wide audience, recognition as a green community member and numerous networking possibilities.
 This year, as always, we look forward to adding additional opportunities for education and fun at Earth Fest.
 Please share your ideas with us!

-The event this year is scheduled for October 11th.
+The event this year is scheduled for October 3rd.
 See the Riverbank Clean-Up page of our website for more information.
-You can more details about participating in the event, stream captain responsibilities and past clean-ups.
+You can find more details about participating in the event, stream captain responsibilities and past clean-ups.

 The JKLS Environmental Photography Competition has been discontinued.
 Thank you to everyone who has participated as a volunteer or an entrant.
 If you wish to be added to the email list for notifications should this event or a simlar event be held in the future, you can visit our mailing list page to submit your information.